Package 'BIOMASS'

 • species: Species

-• meanWD (g/cm^3): Mean wood density
+• meanWD (g/cm^3): Mean wood density estimates

 • levelWD: Level at which wood density has been calculated.
 Can be species, genus, family, dataset (mean of the entire dataset) or, if stand is set, the name of the stand (mean of the current stand)